North Maclean

 What is the weighted average housing cost based on tenure mix in the suburb of North Maclean?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,249.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,249.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,820/month, and renters paying $1,948/month.

 How affordable is housing in the suburb of North Maclean relative to local incomes?